-The Company is subject to income tax in Mauritius on its net income at 15% (2014: 15%).
-However, the Company is entitled to a tax credit equivalent to the higher of the actual foreign tax suffered 80% (2014: 80%) of the Mauritius tax on its foreign source income, thereby giving an effective tax rate of 3% (2014: 3%).
+The Company is subject to income tax in Mauritius on its net income at 15% (2015: 15%).
+However, the Company is entitled to a tax credit equivalent to the higher of the actual foreign tax suffered 80% (2015: 80%) of the Mauritius tax on its foreign source income, thereby giving an effective tax rate of 3% (2015: 3%).
 Gains or profits from the sale of units of securities by a Company holding a category 1 Global Business License under the Financial Services Act 2007 are exempt in Mauritius.
 The Company operates through its branch in Israel.
-The tax rate in Israel is 26.5% (2014: 26.5%).
+The tax rate in Israel is 26.5% (2015: 26.5%).

 The foregoing is based on current interpretation and practice and is subject to any future changes in the Mauritian tax laws.
-At 31 March 2015, the Company had accumulated tax losses of USD Nil (2014: USD 177,282).